 Following is the text of the U.S. foreign exchange operations report.

-During the third quarter, the U.S. dollar’s nominal trade- weighted exchange value declined 2.6 percent as measured by the Federal Reserve Board’s major currencies index.
-The dollar depreciated broadly, with depreciations of 1.5 percent against the euro and 2.4 percent against the Japanese yen.
-The dollar’s depreciation occurred against a backdrop of weaker-than-expected U.S. economic data and expectations for additional U.S. monetary accommodation as well as improved sentiment toward the euro area’s sovereign debt and banking crisis.
+During the fourth quarter, the U.S. dollar’s nominal trade- weighted exchange value increased 1.0 percent as measured by the Federal Reserve Board’s major currencies index.
+The dollar appreciated 11.3 percent against the Japanese yen and depreciated 2.5 percent against the euro, though it remained relatively little changed against most other major currencies over the period.
+The dollar’s notable appreciation against the yen occurred amid expectations of greater fiscal and monetary accommodation resulting from a change in political leadership in Japan.
 The U.S. monetary authorities did not intervene in the foreign exchange markets during the quarter.

-U.S. DOLLAR DEPRECIATES AMID PERCEIVED REDUCTION IN NEAR-TERM TAIL RISKS IN EURO AREA
+U.S. DOLLAR DEPRECIATES AGAINST EURO AMID PERCEIVED REDUCTION IN NEAR-TERM TAIL RISKS IN EURO AREA

 TREASURY AND FEDERAL RESERVE FOREIGN EXCHANGE HOLDINGS